asendz/Portfolio/Security Reports/Private audits/ArtStakes.md

 ## Summary

-The current implementation of `mintXNFT` doesn't follow the Checks-Effects-Interactions pattern and calls `safeMint` which is vulnerable to re-entrancy because of the of a call to the `msg.sender` contract, implemented in the OpenZeppelin's `safeMint` function, that checks whether the contract can receive NFTs.
+The current implementation of `mintXNFT` doesn't follow the Checks-Effects-Interactions pattern and calls `safeMint` which is vulnerable to re-entrancy because of the of a call to the receiving contract, implemented in the OpenZeppelin's `safeMint` function, that checks whether the contract can receive NFTs.

 ```javascript
 function mintXNFT() public returns (bool) {